 The Grace of Giving

-8 Now we want you to know, brothers, about the grace of God bestowed on the churches of Macedonia, 2 how in a great test marked by severe affliction their abundant joy and deep poverty overflowed in the riches of their liberality.
-3 For I can testify that according to their ability, yes and beyond their ability, they gave freely, 4 earnestly pleading with us for the favor of participating in this ministry to the saints.
+8 Now we want to make known to you, brothers, the grace of God bestowed on the churches of Macedonia, 2 how in a great test marked by severe affliction their abundant joy and deep poverty overflowed in the riches of their liberality.
+3 For I can testify that according to their ability—yes, and beyond their ability—they gave freely, 4 earnestly entreating us for the favor of participating in this ministry to the saints.
 5 And they did so, not as we had expected,1 but instead gave themselves first to the Lord, and then to us, by the will of God.
-6 Therefore, since Titus had previously initiated this gracious work, we urged him to complete it for2 you as well.
+6 Therefore, since Titus had previously initiated this gracious work among you, we have urged him to complete it for2 you as well.
 7 But just as you excel in all things—in faith, in utterance, in knowledge, in all diligence, and in the love we inspired in you3—see to it that you also excel in this work of grace.

-16 But thanks be to God who placed in the heart of Titus the same earnest care that I myself have for you.
+16 But thanks be to God, who placed in the heart of Titus the same earnest care that I myself have for you.
 17 For not only did he agree to our request, but being quite eager for the task, he is coming to you7 of his own free will.
-18 And we have sent with him the brother whose praise in the ministry of the gospel has spread throughout all the churches.
-19 Not only that, but the churches have chosen him to travel with us as we administer this gracious gift for the glory of the Lord himself, and also to show how eager we are to help.
+18 Moreover, we have sent with him the brother whose praise in the ministry of the gospel has spread throughout all the churches.
+19 And not only that, but the churches have chosen him to travel with us as we administer this gracious gift for the glory of the Lord himself, and also to show how eager we are to help.
 20 We have made these arrangements as a precaution, so that no one will8 discredit us in our administration of this generous gift; 21 for we always keep in mind what is right, not only in the sight of the Lord, but also in the sight of men.
-22 And we have sent with them our brother whom we have proven many times and found eager9 in many matters, but now all the more eager because of his great confidence in you.
-23 If there are questions about Titus, he is my companion and fellow-worker for your good; and if there are questions about our brothers, they are messengers of the churches, and the glory of Christ.
+22 And we have sent with them our brother whom we have proven many times, and found eager9 in many matters, but now all the more so because of his great confidence in you.
+23 If there are questions about Titus, he is my companion and fellow worker for your good; and if there are questions about our brothers, they are messengers of the churches and the glory of Christ.
 24 So then: In full view of the churches, you must show these men the depth of your love, and why we are constantly boasting about you.

 - Lit. hoped